-Most golfers fail to optimize distance and accuracy because their club takes the outside-in instead of inside path.
+Most golfers fail to optimize distance and accuracy because their club takes the outside-in instead of taking the inside path.

 When most golfers get near the top of their backswing, their brain insists to them that they’re getting too far away from the ball, so they make the fatal adjustment of keeping the club close – meaning outside the target line – immediately serving to both weaken and misdirect the swing.

 A proper golf swing takes an inside path toward the target line.